All Eyes on the FOMC Minutes?

 - Eurozone April Consumer Price Index

-European currencies were weighed down by a stronger U.S. dollar, causing the euro to fall against the dollar.
-The EUR/USD pair fell from the 1.1660 level to the 1.1590 level before closing around 1.1607; the immediate focus will be on whether it can hold above the 1.1600 level.On the upside, the 1.1660 to 1.1700 range is likely to be watched, while on the downside, the 1.1590 to 1.1550 range is likely to be in focus.
-The revised April HICP for the eurozone is scheduled for release today, and we will be watching the euro’s reaction to the inflation data.
+European currencies were weighed down by the strong U.S. dollar, causing the euro to fall against the dollar.
+The euro/dollar pair fell from the 1.1660 level to the 1.1590 level before closing around 1.1607; the immediate focus will be on whether it can hold around the 1.1600 level.On the upside, the 1.1660 to 1.1700 range is likely to be watched, while on the downside, the 1.1590 to 1.1550 range is likely to be in focus.
+The revised April HICP for the eurozone is scheduled for release today, and we will be watching to see how the euro reacts to the inflation data.